ShyftNetwork/veriscope/README.md

 Install Laravel Horizon which provides a beautiful dashboard and code-driven configuration for your Laravel powered Redis queues.
 Horizon allows you to easily monitor key metrics of your queue system such as job throughput, runtime, and job failures.
 Please review the Horizon [/Horizon-Docs/README.md](Horizon-Docs/README.md)

+Following this, you should be able to access and login to Veriscope at your VERISCOPE_SERVICE_HOST=subdomain.domain.com using the amdin user credentials created in step 9.

+Next, please reach-out to your Shyft/Veriscope Account Manager to request your Trust Anchor to be verified.
+You will be transferred some test SHFT tokens at the same time which will enable you to transact on the Shyft Network.

 ### Ongoing updates

 Releases of Veriscope occur frequently.
 Before deploying a release ensure you have backed up your TA Private Key (TRUST_ANCHOR_PK) and your TA Account (TRUST_ANCHOR_ACCOUNT).
 In the event you wish to do a clean deploy, after you complete the installation, replace the newly created TA account with your backup.
 Then restart ta-node-1 and ta-node-2.